 News media also have a right and duty to practice their profession, but that right comes with an obligation to report ethically and minimize harm to sources and news subjects, especially vulnerable ones.
 And as such, journalists must balance the right to privacy with the need to report news in the public interest.

-NOTE: My original article was published on VOD English.
+NOTE: The article was originally published on VOD English under the opinion section.